'You can't play for Man Utd if you don't have mental strength' - Rashford opens up on setbacks & Solskjaer | Goal.com

 Marcus Rashford believes an improved mentality at Manchester United could give them an advantage in the Premier League title race.

-Ole Gunnar Solskjaer’s side sit a point behind leaders Manchester City, having played one game more, but there is a growing confidence within the squad that they can push Pep Guardiola's men all the way to the end of the season.
+Ole Gunnar Solskjaer’s side sit three points behind leaders Manchester City, having played one game more, but there is a growing confidence within the squad that they can push Pep Guardiola's men all the way to the end of the season.

 "You can’t play for United if you don’t have mental strength," Rashford told Goal.
 "If you can't cope with the pressure of playing for a club like this, then you just can’t perform at a team of this size.